Blog Post

 1. Eviction Notice in North Carolina

 As a landlord, you can also evict a “holdover” tenant by serving them prior written notice that applies for a specific notice period.
-These are tenants renting a unit who stay beyond their term without renewing their written rental agreement.
+These are tenants renting a property who stay beyond their term without renewing their written rental agreement.
 The type of written notice to serve such a tenant is dependent on the term of the lease agreement and their schedule for paying rent.
 If the rental agreement required tenant to pay rent:

 • Weekly – serve a 2-day notice